Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 - To quickly add missing namespace in VS Code - Just use CTRL + . / or ctr + space on the word with the red underline.
 No need to install other extensions.

+- We use different classes with the same properties in Data folder and in Model folder.
+Because we can keep the logic separate.
+Properties in Data classes are representing columns in database table.
+If in future you have any change in this entity class (in Data folder) then you need to update property in Model class , then in the controller and then in database.
+And this might be a problem .
+Therefore we keep these clases separately - Model classes separate and entity clases separate (Classes in Data folder).

 Also,

 Everithing you change in Classes in Data folder (Database) --> we need to update the database using:

 1. ```bash
       dotnet ef migrations add (AnyMigrationsName) //to add changes to database
    ```
+   - ef --> stands for Entity Framework
 2. ```bash
      dotnet ef database update  //to update database
    ```